By Mediconsult's Nutrition Services

 - Use smaller, more frequent meals eating every 2-3 hours.

 - Avoid fatty or fried foods as these are slow to digest and keep food in your stomach longer.
-This increases your chances
+This increases your chances of heartburn.

 - Do not lie flat for at least 2 hours after eating.